md-cs-student-unipi/Advanced-Programming/04-Polymorphism.md

 - Container: collection of typed objects.
 - Algorithm: initialization, sorting, searching and transforming of containers' contents.
 - Iterator: generalization of pointer address, used for decoupling algorithms from containers.
-- Template: make algorithms indipendent from data-types.
+- Template: make algorithms independent from data-types.
-- Adaptor: conert from one form to another.
+- Adaptor: convert from one form to another.
 - Function object: form of closure.
 - Allocator: encapsulation of a memory pool.